 If you want to save there are three things you can do: put the money under the mattress (cash); put it in the bank account (cash); invest it.

 The problem with putting cash under a mattress or in a bank account is that over time, inflation means that the value of that money actually falls.
-What that means is that if, for example, inflation is 2% then what we can buy with our money is 2% more expensive each year.
+If, for example, inflation is 2% then what we can buy with our money is 2% more expensive each year.
 And so the value of the money we have drops over time.

 Furthermore, interest rates these days are so low that even if we put the money in a bank account, the interest we receive on it is not enough to cover the value lost through inflation. eg. if we happen to have £1m in our back pockets we could put it in the bank and receive 1% interest (£10,000).
 This is then taxed at 40% (£3,800).
 If inflation is 2% (current estimated rate of inflation) then our money is only worth £986,200.
 Tough problem to have if you have £1m.
 But you get the gist…